SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 - `conda-forge` or `bioconda`, `conda-forge` should be the highest priority with `bioconda` next, followed by Defaults.
 - Discussion: What about the privately maintained community repos?

-:warning::warning::warning:
-If you don't have the channel priority set correctly, you can be installing dependencies that are not compatible with the package you want.
+:warning: If you don't have the channel priority set correctly, you can be installing dependencies that are not compatible with the package you want.

-- ??
-Maybe hands-on showing different verisons/sources that will be installed depending on channel list?
-- Best practice?: specify the channels during install and `--overide-channels` (others?)

 ### Our reccomendations for settings

-`conda config --set channel_priority strict` Lower priority channels are not searched to find a compatible version of a program.
+- `conda config --set channel_priority strict` Lower priority channels are not searched to find a compatible version of a program. (default is `flexible`)

 Add channels in this order. `defaults` will be lowest and `conda-forge` highest.
 ```